Got a Story or News to Share? Want to get the latest by email? Submit your info in Contact Us.

 - Higher performing students see themselves able to make a difference in their community.

 These results may explain why only 18% of those aged 18-34 say they are proud of their country, a record year (Source: Gallup Poll).
+Note how this percentage corresponds to the percentage of 14-year-olds who passed a civics test.
 This is why civics education matters.

 Delaware state legislature introduces 31 education bills

 The Delaware Legislative session ended June 30.
 Here are several bills on education your state legislators introduced.
 Bills not passed into law this year will roll over to the start of the second half of the 152nd session in January 2024.

 This Delaware Live article does a nice job summarizing other education-related bills.

 HB 230 will make Delaware a sanctuary state for medical experimentation on children confused about their gender

 This bill would allow minors in states where such surgeries are illegal to receive care in our state.
 It also allows Delaware to take custody of children in certain circumstances and order irreversible ‘sex-change’ surgery.
 It gives medical professionals immunity from lawsuits resulting from botched surgeries or lack of informed consent.
 See more at the Delaware Family Policy Council website.